 This introduction comes in the middle of a long section containing number problems mostly solved by means of algebra (many of them about numbers in continued proportion).
 Here, abbreviations abound.
-Radice is always R, meno is often \mathfrak{D} , \hat{m} , or \widehat{me} (different shapes may occur in the same line).
-More interesting, however, is the frequent use of co, \Box , (occasionally ce) and no written above the coefficient, precisely as in the Maghreb notation (and quite likely inspired by it).
-However, these notations are not used systematically, and only used once for formal calculation, namely in a marginal "equation" without equation sign47 on fol.
-39^v - see Figure 1.6, bottom.
+Radice is always \mathbf{R} , meno is often \widehat{m} , \widehat{m} or \widehat{me} (different shapes may occur in the same line).
+More interesting, however, is the frequent use of co, \square (occasionally ce) and n^o written above the coefficient, precisely as in the Maghreb notation (and quite likely inspired from it).
+However, these notations are not used systematically, and only used once for formal calculation, in a marginal "equation" (two formal fractions which are equal; the hand seems to be the same as that of the main text and of marginal notes adding words that were omitted during copying) without equation sign on fol.
+39^{v} - see Figure 5, bottom.
 In another place (fol.
-37^r , Figure 1.6 top) the running text formulates a genuine equation, but this is merely an abbreviation for $100 \ \dot{e} \ 1 \ censo \ meno \ 20 \ cose$.
-It serves within the rhetorical argument without being operated upon.
+37^{r} , Figure 5 top) the running text formulates a genuine equation, but this is merely an abbreviation for $100 \ \dot{e} \ 1 \ censo \ meno \ 20 \ cose$ which serves within the rhetorical argument; it is not operated upon.

 Later in the text comes another extensive collection of problems solved by means of algebra (some of them number problems, others dressed as business problems), and inside it another collection of rules for algebraic cases (17 in total, only 2 overlapping the first collection).
-In its use of abbreviations, this second cluster of problems and rules is quite similar to the first cluster, the only exception being a problem (fols.
-95r-96v) where the use of coefficients
+In its use of abbreviations, this second cluster of problems and rules is quite similar to the first cluster, the only exception being a problem (fol.
+95^r-96^v, see Figure 6) where the use of coefficients with superscript power is so dense that it may possible have facilitated understanding of the argument by making most of the multiples of cosa and censo stand out visually.